-Astrill has 109 servers in 58 countries.
+Astrill has 100 servers in 50 countries.
 This global spread allows it to provide fast speeds to most parts of the world.
-Since it doesn’t give us an exact number, it is impossible to compare it with other VPNs from this point of view.
+It also has some specialized servers like China-optimized and torrenting-optimized ones.

 Most of Astrill’s servers are located in the US and I counted about 50 in its client – which is a low number.
 This means that if one server isn’t working, you have very few options to choose from.
 After I went through 35 servers and none of them worked, I started questioning Astrill’s capabilities.